Branded QR Code Generator

 Where Branded QR Codes Earn Their Keep

-Branded menu QR codes on table tents, receipts, and packaging.
-The frame says “Scan for menu” in your brand colors.
+Branded QR codes on store displays, receipts, and shopping bags.
+The frame says “Scan to shop” in your brand colors.

 Real estate